doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 1. [Magicka Based Skill Progression](https://www.nexusmods.com/morrowind/mods/48330?)
 1. [Proportional Progression](https://github.com/NullCascade/morrowind-mods)
 	- Click “Clone or download” the zip of all NullCascade’s Morrowind mods
-	- Unzip, selected Proportional Progression and install
+	- In MO2, set Proportional Progression as your data directory and install
 1. [Proportional Progression config file](In progress!)
 	- This custom config file enables the levelling scaling of Proportional Progression.
 Tweaked for CCCP.